mysteriumnetwork/documentation/content/node-runners/service-management.md

 ---
 title: Service management
-description: How to change service price and settings
+description: How to change service settings, automatic pricing
 ---

-The default pricing range changes with certain node releases.

-Our node network is constantly growing and while we prepare for our MainNet release we want to make sure that the network consumers are able to connect to your node using properly adjusted price filtering.

-#### Current VPN service pricing

-The current pricing for the network consumers is:

-- Maximum price per Gb: **0.5 MYST**
-- Maximum price per hour: **0.0018 MYST** / **0.00003 MYST** per minute
-- Hermes (accountant) fee: **15%**

-Mysterium node runners are able to fine-tune and set their own pricing.
+## Automatic pricing

+Starting from testnet3 pricing model for Node runners is automatic.
+By providing automatic pricing we aim to make them competitive across all node runners and improve Node visibility.

 ## Global service settings